 Binding agreements and your family payments

 Child support payments and Family Tax Benefit (FTB) Part A are closely linked.
-Any child support you receive may affect the amount of FTB you receive.
+Child support may affect the amount of FTB you receive.

-Once you have read about eligibility the next steps are:
+Once you’ve read about binding child support agreements, the next steps are to:

 Paying child support

 The person who will receive child support can choose how the paying parent pays them.

 This is where you and the other parent make and receive payments directly between you.
 It’s for parents who don’t need much help from us to agree on a plan.

 This is where we collect and transfer child support payments for you.